Marnold212/CamLab-K64F/README.md

 # CamLab-K64F
-Code for performing data acquisition with the FRDM-K64F microcontroller
+Code for performing data acquisition with the FRDM-K64F microcontroller.
+Currently tested using Windows 10 and VS Code.

 ## Cloning Git Repo